aiidateam/aiida-core/docs/source/topics/repository.rst

     node.copy_tree('/some/target/directory', path='sub/directory')

-This method, combined with :meth:`~aiida.orm.nodes.repository.NodeRepositoryMixin.put_object_from_tree`, makes it easy to copy the entire repository content (or a subdirectory) from one node to another:
+This method, combined with :meth:`~aiida.orm.nodes.repository.NodeRepository.put_object_from_tree`, makes it easy to copy the entire repository content (or a subdirectory) from one node to another:

 .. code:: python